Killing complexity

 Travel v1

-The examples below are variant explorations, where a Member has customised the background to reflect their travel destination.
+The examples below are variant explorations.
+The background is automatically generated and reflects the weather to their travel destination.

 Travel v2

-In this travel version, the background is a system-generated journey map.
+In this version, the background is a system-generated live journey map.

 Travel v3